FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 <!--more-->

-If you haven't yet, please set up FusionAuth and the web application as specified in the [previous post](TBD)
+If you haven't yet, please set up FusionAuth and the web application as specified in the [previous post](TBD).

 ## Setting up roles and groups